shakfu/cynn/README.md

 - [nn1](https://github.com/euske/nn1) – Convolutional Neural Network library.
 - [kann](https://github.com/attractivechaos/kann) – Multi-layer perceptrons, convolutional neural networks, and recurrent neural networks (including LSTM and GRU).

-The project uses Cython to create efficient Python bindings to these C implementations, enabling training and inference with minimal overhead and no heavyweight dependencies.
+The project uses Cython to create efficient Python bindings to these C implementations, enabling training and inference with minimal overhead and no dependencies.

 ## When to Use cynn